We are two Church of England schools offering education to all children.

 As relatively small schools, Charsfield and Dennington have taken a big stand; we play to our strengths and celebrate the fact that EVERY child is important to us.
 We strongly believe that every individual at our school can achieve and grow in their learning and appreciation of the world.
 Our Partnership has given us a very strong base from which to form a distinctive curriculum.
 We consider “the curriculum” to encompass everything that impacts on our pupils’ learning; therefore every member of staff is involved in the education of the children across both schools.
 This utilises the strengths of all staff members and gives our children a wide range of experiences and choices.

-As Church of England schools, we promote Christian values of kindness, tolerance, inclusion and support for all.
+As Church of England schools, we promote Christian values for life (http://www.christianvalues4schools.org.uk/) and are inclusive for all.
 Key to our educational philosophy is the triangulation between School, home and Pupil.
 We encourage parental involvement throughout every child’s time with us and recognise that supportive relationships between school and home make a huge difference to a child’s learning experience.

 At Charsfield and Dennington we believe that passion and enthusiasm for learning in its widest sense can be wonderfully contagious.
 The aim of all teaching staff is to work collaboratively to make the subjects and themes that we teach exciting, purposeful, challenging and thought provoking.
 All the teaching is rooted in the National Curriculum and is carefully planned to support and challenge the children in each year group.
 The carefully planned rolling curriculum (although not set in stone; it can and has adapted to the needs of specific year groups) has been designed with our pupils in mind.
 Each theme contains scope to cover many aspects from different areas and interests.
 It reflects our rural locality, with its rich history and geographical features, and also allows for exploration of the whole the United Kingdom and the wider world of which our villages are a part.
 We want to prepare our children for living their lives in a modern Britain, with a deep understanding of their heritage and culture and wanting to respect, engage with and explore that of others.
 We also promote high aspirations for future education and the world of work, including a focussed PSHEE programme and themes planned to inspire children as they think about their futures.